stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 Schema = List Column
 ```

-As you can see, a schema now pairs a column's type
+As you can see, in a schema we now pair a column's type
 with its name.
 Here is an example schema for a CSV file
 holding information about employees in a company: